dylanblandino12/airbnb-sql-analysis/README.md

 During validation, one listing was found with a `neighbourhood_group` value that does not match any record in the `neighbourhoods` table.
 This inconsistency was kept in the dataset and handled appropriately during analysis.

+## Data Limitations

+- The `neighbourhood_group` field in the listings table contains mostly null values, with only one populated district.
+- Due to this limitation, district-level analysis was not meaningful for this dataset.
+- The analysis focuses primarily on neighbourhood-level insights, where sufficient data granularity is available.

 ## SQL Files
 - 00_schema_setup.sql